 Recent times

-In 1941, during World War II, the Nazi Troops got into the city and their occupation lasted until 1944.
-Their bombs destroyed a large part of the city and most of the Jewish population was slaughtered.
-When the war ended, the city was rebuilt and became a modern European city.
-The industry and trade developed in the decades that followed.
-On June, 20th, 1978, an earthquake of 6.5 degrees on the Richter scale destroyed many buildings, even some Byzantine monuments, and killed forty people.
-Once again, Thessaloniki managed to recover.
+In 1941, during World War II, the Nazi troops entered the city and occupied it till October 1944.
+In the meanwhile, their bombs destroyed a large part of the city and most of the Jewish population was slaughtered.
+When the war ended, the city was rebuilt according to modern European standards.

-In 1988, the Early Christian and Byzantine sites of Thessaloniki were declared by UNESCO as World Heritage Monuments and in 1997, it became the European City of Culture.
-Today, Thessaloniki is a modern city with a flourishing economy and a strong connection to its glorious past, through the many ancient sites around the city.
+In 1988, the Early Christian and Byzantine sites of Thessaloniki were declared World Heritage Monuments by UNESCO and became the European City of Culture in 1997.
+Today, Thessaloniki is a vibrant city with a flourishing economy and a strong cultural identity, thanks to its impressive number of museums and historical sites.

 We use cookies to offer you a better browsing experience and to analyze site traffic.
 By browsing this site you agree to our use of cookies.
 Learn more about our cookies policy